Interpretation of Quasielastic Scattering Spectra of Probe Species in Complex Fluids: Introduction

 with $\Delta x(t)$ being the component parallel to ${\bf q}$ of $\mathbf{\Delta r}(t) = {\bf r}_{i}(t+\tau) - {\bf r}_{i}(\tau)$.
 Probe motions perpendicular to $\mathbf{q}$ do not contribute to $g^{(1s)}(q,t)$.
-In moving from eq \ref{eq:g1qgeneral} to eq \ref{eq:g1sandr}, terms of eq \ref{eq:g1qgeneral} in which $i \neq j$ were taken to average to zero, because the relative positions of dilute probes are very nearly uncorrelated.
+In eq \ref{eq:g1sandr}, the superscript "s" stands for "self".
+The term "self" refers to the double sum in eq \ref{eq:g1qgeneral}, in which the $i=j$ terms are the self terms that give rise to eq \ref{eq:g1sandr}.
+The $i \neq j$ terms are the "distinct" terms.
+In moving from eq \ref{eq:g1qgeneral} to eq \ref{eq:g1sandr}, terms of eq \ref{eq:g1qgeneral} in which $i \neq j$ were taken to average to zero, because the relative positions of dilute probes are uncorrelated.
 An expression formally identical to eq \ref{eq:g1sandr} describes diffusion measurements using pulsed-field-gradient nuclear magnetic resonance, though with this method $q$ has an entirely different meaning, namely in the simplest case $q = \gamma \delta g$, where $\gamma$ is the gyromagnetic ratio, $\delta$ is a pulse width, and $g = dB/dz$ is the field gradient.

-The averages in eqs \ref{eq:g1qgeneral} and \ref{eq:g1sandr} may formally be phrased as averages over displacement distribution functions such as $P(\Delta x, t)$, which gives the time-dependent probability that a scattering particle will displace through $\Delta x$ during time $t$.
+Eqs \ref{eq:g1qgeneral} and \ref{eq:g1sandr} may formally be phrased as averages over displacement distribution functions such as $P(\Delta x, t)$, which gives the time-dependent probability that a scattering particle will displace through $\Delta x$ during time $t$.
 Two previous papers\cite{phillies2005a,phillies2012a} examined how $g^{(1s)}(q,t)$ and $g^{(1)}(q,t)$ are actually related to the displacement distribution functions.
-The two prior papers were primarily concerned with establishing formal relationships between dynamic structure factors and probabilities for scatterer displacement.
-The significance of these relationships for the interpretation of experimental measurements was at most a secondary consideration.
-This paper focuses on interpreting experimental measurements.
+Their extended derivations are not repeated here.
+The two prior papers were primarily concerned with establishing formal relationships between dynamic structure factors and probabilities for scatterer displacements.
+The significance of these relationships for interpretating experiments was at most a secondary consideration.
+This paper focuses on interpreting experiments.